I'm a provider

 Please wait while you are redirected.

-Autoimmune diseases represent a heterogeneous group of immune-mediated disorders, with some of the most common types being multiple sclerosis (MS), rheumatoid arthritis (RA), systemic lupus erythematosus (SLE), and systemic sclerosis/scleroderma.
+Autoimmune diseases represent a heterogeneous group of immune-mediated disorders, including multiple sclerosis (MS), rheumatoid arthritis (RA), systemic lupus erythematosus (SLE), systemic sclerosis/scleroderma, and chronic immune demyelinating polyneuropathy.
 The National Institutes of Health estimates that 5%–8% of Americans have an autoimmune disorder.

 The pathogenesis of autoimmune diseases is not well understood but appears to involve underlying genetic susceptibility and environmental factors that lead to loss of self-tolerance, culminating in tissue damage by the patient’s own immune system (T cells).

 Immune suppression is a common treatment strategy for many of these diseases, particularly the rheumatic diseases (e.g., RA, SLE, and scleroderma).
-Most patients with autoimmune disorders respond to conventional therapies, which consist of antiinflammatory agents, immunosuppressants, and immune-modulating drugs.
+Most patients with autoimmune disorders respond to conventional therapies, which consist of anti-inflammatory agents, immunosuppressants, and immune-modulating drugs.
 However, these drugs are not curative, and a proportion of patients will have severe, recalcitrant, or rapidly progressive disease.
 It is in this group of patients with severe autoimmune disease that alternative therapies have been sought, including hematopoietic stem-cell transplantation (SCT).
+The primary concept underlying use of HSCT for these diseases is that ablating and “resetting” the immune system can alter the disease process, first inducing a sustained remission that possibly leads to cure.

 Hematopoietic Stem-Cell Transplantation